Pabillonis: Archaeological Park

 On 4 December 2018, the municipality of Pabillonis informed all citizens of the effective establishment of the Pabillonis Archaeological Park, with the intention of enhancing and promoting all local archaeological sites.

 Casa Museo

 The Casa Museo is located in the heart of the historic centre of Pabillon.
 It is an old two-storey house made of unfired earth, finely restored and furnished with antique objects.
 Belonged to the Cherchi family, it was then donated by the same family to the municipality that gave it this new cultural and historical purpose.
 It is currently used to host exhibitions and cultural events at various times of the year.
 It also houses the traditional clothes of Pabillonis.

-Society

-Demographic trends

-The number of inhabitants surveyed is 2721, according to ISTAT data at 31 December 2016 the foreign resident population was 72 people, 2.59% of the resident population.
+Culture